technway/technway-component-library/packages/stencil-library/src/components/tnw-multi-row-carousel/readme.md

 ## Overview

-The `tnw-multi-row-carousel` provides an animated, infinitely scrolling carousel with multiple rows.
+The `tnw-multi-row-carousel` component provides an animated, infinitely scrolling carousel with multiple rows.
 Each row scrolls independently and can move in alternating directions.

 ## Usage